HiDomainer/One-File-Domain-Portfolio-Script/README.md

     1. PC and Mobile Friendly
     2. Data management without page refresh

+###  Server Require
+    1. Nginx / Apache / Other...
+    2. PHP Any Version

 ### Configuration
 Open the index.php file and modify the Password and Currency Symbol.